syncfusion-content/ej2-navigations-docs/ej2-javascript/stepper/ts/orientations.md

 # Orientation

-The `orientation` property has control over the display arrangement of steps in the Stepper.
+The `orientation` property determines the order in which steps are displayed in the Stepper.
 The possible orientations are `horizontal` and `vertical` layouts.
-By default the orientation is set to `horizontal`.
+By default, the orientation is set to `horizontal`.

-## Horizontal Stepper
+## Horizontal

-By setting the orientation to `horizontal` results in presenting the stepper steps in a side-by-side fashion, progressing from left to right.
+The `horizontal` orientation results in presenting the stepper steps in a side-by-side fashion, progressing from left to right.

 {% tabs %}
 {% highlight ts tabtitle="index.ts" %}